2004 Seattle Mariners season: Major League Baseball draft

 The following is a list of 2004 Seattle Mariners draft picks.
 The Mariners took part in the June regular draft, also known as the Rule 4 draft.
 The Mariners made 48 selections in the 2004 draft, the first being shortstop Matt Tuiasosopo in the third round.
 In all, the Mariners selected 18 pitchers, 13 outfielders, 6 catchers, 6 shortstops, 3 first basemen, 1 third baseman, and 1 second baseman.

 Draft

 Matt Tuiasosopo (center) was the Mariners' first selection in the 2004 draft.

 Rob Johnson was selected by the Mariners in the fourth round.

 In the fifth round the Mariners selected Mark Lowe.

 Marshall Hubbard was selected by the Mariners in the eight round.

 With the 333rd pick in the 2004 draft, the Mariners selected Michael Saunders.

-J. P. Arencibia was the 513th pick in the 2004 draft.
+J. P. Arencibia was the 513th pick in the 2004 draft but did not sign with Seattle.